 Finding the markets, coping with regulations, finding the staff, looking for finance, dealing with problems: the private sector now requires greater management expertise than ever before.
 Businesspeople need a high level of skills, both professional and vocational, if their firms are to flourish.

-But the role of business increasingly needs to be one of helping to identify new approaches to government policy.
-Welsh business needs to consider the quality of the relationships between local authorities, the Assembly, the new coalition Government, and Europe, and the all-important three elements to the relationship, namely: communications – building the relationship; consultation – getting systems right; and capacity building – ensuring the business community is able to respond.
+But the role of business increasingly needs to be one of helping to identify new approaches to government policy, namely: communications – building the relationship; consultation – getting systems right; and capacity building – ensuring the business community is able to respond.

 The result is the evermore important role for business commentators to provide a vital function for governments at all levels, to raise the bar in terms of the quality of debate, and to start making that plate look hot to everyone else…